Mark-DV/laravel-developer-test/README.md

-# Laravel Developer Test - Project README
+# Laravel Developer Test - Home Task README

 This project leverages Laravel for backend functionality and employs PHPUnit for testing, while integrating Vue3 and TailwindCSS for frontend design.
 The main features include: